Inequality by the Numbers 2024

 Speakers:

-Confirmed speakers thus far include Deborah Balk, Jacob Faber, Nancy Folbre, Martin Gilens, Janet Gornick, Michelle Holder, Jaquelyn (Jackie) Jahn, Michael Kraus, Paul Krugman, Leslie McCall, Bhashkar (Bhash) Mazumder, Lauren Melodia, Branko Milanovic, Salvatore Morelli, Suresh Naidu, James Parrott, Núria Rodríguez-Planas, Daniela Tagtachian, Van Tran, and Hannah Walker.
+Confirmed speakers thus far include Deborah Balk, Jacob Faber, Nancy Folbre, Martin Gilens, Janet Gornick, Michelle Holder, Jaquelyn (Jackie) Jahn, Michael Kraus, Paul Krugman, Tina Law, Leslie McCall, Bhashkar (Bhash) Mazumder, Lauren Melodia, Branko Milanovic, Salvatore Morelli, Suresh Naidu, James Parrott, Núria Rodríguez-Planas, Daniela Tagtachian, Van Tran, and Hannah Walker.

 Finances: